Skip to content

 The EWA currently has 1 internal verifier, Kirsty McKerrow, who will internally verify all courses.

 Kirsty worked as a TEFL teacher for 3 years at state schools in Poland as well as language schools in England before qualifying as a Paramedic.
 She worked as a Paramedic for 8 years before setting up her own whisky consultancy in Sweden.
 Alongside her whisky consultancy she worked as the Nordic Brand Manager for Möet Hennessey's whisky portfolio.
-Her roles for Möet included hosting whisky masterclasses, whisky education to on and off trade as well as organizing and participating in whisky fairs and events.
+Her roles for Möet included hosting whisky masterclasses, whisky education to on and off trade as well as organising and participating in whisky fairs and events.

 Kirsty has very good knowledge of the whisky industry and has held jobs which demanded attention to detail and an organized, pragmatic approach.